prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 ### App Content

-The `ContentObject` alows you to provide more details about content whithin the app.
-All proeprties provided to the `ContentObject` will be sent in the `app.content` field of the bid request.
+The `ContentObject` allows you to provide more details about content within the app.
+All properties provided to the `ContentObject` will be sent in the `app.content` field of the bid request.

 ```
 func setAppContent(_ appContent: ContentObject)